Overview

 asset thresholds, and may vary based on asset level or applicable pricing tiers.

-As discussed in Item 10, Other Financial Industry Activities and Affiliations, NWWP may refer or direct
+As discussed in Item 10, Other Financial Industry Activities and Affiliations, NWWP refers or directs Clients

-Clients to content or marketplaces hosted by its parent company, NerdWallet, Inc. or an affiliate that
+to content or marketplaces hosted by its parent company, NerdWallet, Inc. (“NerdWallet”), or its affiliates,

-maintains content, tools, or marketplaces related to different financial products.
-NerdWallet and its affiliates
+which maintains content, tools, or marketplaces related to financial products and services.
+NerdWallet and

-may earn referral fees, lead generation fees, advertising revenue, or other compensation if a Client referred
+its affiliates earn referral fees, lead generation fees, advertising revenue, or other compensation if a Client

-clients to NerdWallet’s resources over third-party options to benefit NerdWallet and its affiliates.
+NerdWallet’s or its affiliates’ resources over third-party alternatives to benefit NerdWallet and its affiliates.

-NerdWallet and its affiliates also market NWWP services to their users on the NerdWallet and affiliate
+NerdWallet and its affiliates also market NWWP’s services through NerdWallet and affiliate websites to

 Economic Benefits from Broker/Custodians